FAQ: I’m anxious about letting my dog off-lead for the first time. Can you help?

 One strategy would be to…

-- Teach the recall or ‘come’ command, first at home without too many distractions.
-Rehearse this always just before you put on his lead, before you play games with him and just before he gets any treat.
+Teach the recall or ‘Come’ command, first at home without too many distractions.
+Rehearse this always just before you put on his lead, before you play games with him and just before he gets any treat or positive feedback.

-- Start off by letting your dog off-lead in a safe enclosed area – a garden or tennis court, for example, and try to have at least one other dog present who gets on well with your dog and always comes back when called.
-Practice giving off-lead time in short 1 or 2 minute periods always rewarding a prompt recall with a juicy treat and/or affection.
+Start off by letting your dog off-lead in a safe enclosed area – a garden or tennis court, for example, and try to have at least one other dog present who gets on well with your dog and always comes back when called.
+Practice giving off-lead time in short 2 minute bursts, always rewarding a prompt recall with a juicy treat and lots of affection.

-- A key point here is that you must get into the habit of letting your dog off-lead only when he is relaxed.
-He must be asked to ‘Wait’ and ‘Sit’ for example, then wait for about 10 seconds of quietness/patience and then let him have a ‘play time’.
+A key point here is that you must get into the habit of letting your dog off-lead only when he is relaxed.
+He must be asked to ‘Wait’ and ‘Sit’ for example, then wait for about 10 seconds of quietness/patience before letting him have a ‘play time’.
 In this way you have started the off-lead behaviour by asking him to relax and listen to you, and he is rewarded as a result…so he’ll be more likely to listen the next time you want his attention.

 Use a training-lead (a very long lead that attaches to the dog’s collar and trails behind) if you feel it will help or give you more confidence.

 Training any dog correctly to a whistle is definitely worth considering too – using a whistle effectively is likely to significantly improve most dogs’ recall skills.

 Build up the frequency of your ‘off-lead play-times’ gradually and before you know it your dog will be enjoying himself off-lead in the park